lemachipascal/python-p3-conditional-statements/README.md

   groups code blocks by indentation level.
 - **Function**: a named code block that performs a sequence of actions when it is called.
-- **Scope**: the area in your program where a specific variable can be called.
+- **Scope**: the area in your program where a specific variable can be called

 ---